sandelius/skeletor/README.md

 Or install it yourself as:

-    $ gem install ramverk-skeletor
+    $ gem install skeletor

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/ramverk/skeletor.
+Bug reports and pull requests are welcome on GitHub at https://github.com/sandelius/skeletor.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

 ## License